mattfaircloth/Module-4-React-Project-Frontend/README.md

 # Good Eats

-You can view the Yerp backend here: [click here](https://github.com/mattfaircloth/Module-4-React-Project-Backend)
+You can view the Good Eats backend here: [click here](https://github.com/mattfaircloth/Module-4-React-Project-Backend)

 Good Eats is a web app that allows users to view nearby resturants and bars.
 This web application uses the GooglePlaces API and a custom back-end Rails API.
 Users can search for restaurants and bars based on their current location.